bbauska/Anti-Project2025/anti.md

 or only voice.
 All such authorized department engagements with Congress must be driven and handled by political appointees in conjunction with career officials who have the relevant expertise and are willing to work in concert with the President’s political appoin- tees on particularly sensitive matters.”
-[Department of State, Project 2025, accessed 6/24/24] Place Independent Agencies Under Direct Control of the President.
+[Department of State, Project 2025, accessed 6/24/24]</p>

+<h3>Place Independent Agencies Under Direct Control of the President.</h3>
-Project 2025 weakens federal independent agencies by placing them under the direct control of the president.
+<p>Project 2025 weakens federal independent agencies by placing them under the direct control of
+the president.
 “In addition to the executive departments and agencies discussed previously, a number of independent commissions exist that are loosely affiliated with the executive branch.
 In general, the President can appoint people to these commissions but cannot remove them, which makes them constitutionally problematic in light of the Constitution’s having vested federal executive power in the President.
 Nevertheless, they exist, their constitutional legitimacy has generally been upheld by the courts, and there will be an opportunity for the next Administration to use them as forces for good, particularly by making wise appointments.” [p.
+825]</p>

-825] Project 2025 uses FTC as an example to make the case for revisiting Humphrey’s Executor, the Supreme Court case that upheld removal protections for commissioners of multi-member agencies, saying: “until there is a return to a constitutional structure that the Founding Fathers would have recognized and a massive shrinking of the administrative state, conservatives cannot unilaterally disarm and fail to use the power of government to further a conservative agenda.”
+<p>Project 2025 uses FTC as an example to make the case for revisiting Humphrey’s Executor, the
+Supreme Court case that upheld removal protections for commissioners of multi-member agencies, saying: “until there is a return to a constitutional structure that the Founding Fathers would have recognized and a massive shrinking of the administrative state, conservatives cannot unilaterally disarm and fail to use the power of government to further a conservative agenda.”</p>

-“The FTC’s commissioners are not removable at will by the President, which many quite reasonably believe violates the Vesting Clause of the Constitution; it is for this reason that conservatives have long believed in either ending law enforcement activities of independent agencies or ending their independent status.
+<p>“The FTC’s commissioners are not removable at will by the President, which many quite reasonably
+believe violates the Vesting Clause of the Constitution; it is for this reason that conservatives have long believed in either ending law enforcement activities of independent agencies or ending their independent status.
 The Supreme Court ruling in Humphrey’s Executor upholding agency independence seems ripe for revisiting—and perhaps sooner than later.
-Others think that the post–New Deal expansion of the

-17
-administrative state has had baleful effects upon our society and earnestly share the hope that it can be greatly curtailed if not eliminated—or that its authority can be returned to the states and other democratically accountable political institutions.”
+Others think that the post–New Deal expansion of the administrative state has had baleful effects upon our society and earnestly share the hope that it can be greatly curtailed if not eliminated—or that its authority can be returned to the states and other democratically accountable political institutions.”
 But, until there is a return to a constitutional structure